 - If you foster, you’ll be eligible for National Insurance credits, which counts towards your State Pension.

-As a leading fostering agency, Compass average a fostering payment of £370 for every child per week living in your home.
+Compass average a foster care allowance of £370 for every child per week living in your home.
 This includes both the professional fee paid to you as a foster carer and the child’s living allowance.
-This is the money to be spent on caring for children placed with you.
+This is the money to be spent on caring for a child placed with you.
 On average our carers support between one and two children every week and therefore the actual average carer weekly fostering allowance is in excess of £460.
+This is above the national minimum rates.

-The day to day living allowance of a child looked after in your home will vary depending on the age and need of the child.
+The day to day living allowance for foster children looked after in your home will vary depending on the age and need of the child.
 It will generally cover the cost of food, clothing, toiletries, pocket money and all other expenses incurred including pocket money and savings.
 Government guidelines suggest £150 per week to cover the day to day costs as a minimum.
 For more information, please call us on 0800 566 8317.

 The good news is foster carers have an additional tax exemption!